Kaduthuruthy: Holy Ghost Forane church, Muttuchira

 Holy Ghost Forane church, Muttuchira is one of the oldest churches in India and is located 1.5 km from Kaduthuruthy town.
 The church belongs to Palai Dioceses of the Syro-Malabar church.
 There is an ancient Pahlavi inscribed granite has relief Cross found in Muttuchira.
 According to the local tradition, the Church at Muttuchira was founded in AD 510.
 Muttuchira Church is historically important.
 Archdeacon Jacob of Muttuchira was a native of Muttuchira and was based in this church until his death.
-He was buried in the Church of Saint Francis of Assissi, Muttuchira.
+He was buried in the Church of Saint Francis of Assisi, Muttuchira.
 He was appointed as Archdeacon by Mar Simon, the Chaldean Bishop who arrived in Malabar in 1576 AD during the time of Mar Abraham, as a rival.
 Mar Simon was sent to Rome but Archdeacon Jacob had followers until his death in 1596.

 Bishop Alexander de Campo alias Palliveettil Chandy Metran belonging to Muttuchira Parish.
 He was consecrated Titular Bishop of Megara in Achala and Vicar Apostolic and Administrator of the Archbishopric of Cranganore on 31 January 1663, at Kaduthuruthy and celebrated his first Pontifical Mass at Muttuchira Church on 1 February 1663.
 Saint Alphonsa of India spent her early years in Muttuchira as she was brought up in her aunt's house, at Muricken family of Muttuchira.